Doctor Strange's Book of Names

 Defenders, The

 A superhero team (or maybe non-team would be more accurate) with whom Doc is affiliated.
-The classic line-up would be: Doc, Hulk, Sub-Mariner, Silver Surfer, Valkyrie, Nighthawk and Hellcat.
+The classic line-up would be: Doc, Hulk, Sub-Mariner, Silver Surfer, Valkyrie, Nighthawk, and Hellcat.

 Denak

-A powerful extradimensional being.
+A powerful extradimensional magickal being.
 Doc calls upon him often for the spell The Demons of Denak.
 "Demons of Denak" is a common exclamation by both Doc and villains.

 Dormammu

 A primary villain of Dr. Strange.
 An extremely powerful and magickal Faltinian who has ruled the Dark Dimension almost interrupted for millennia.
 He desires to enter and control the Earth dimension.
 The Flames of Regency envelop his head.
-Last known status: Defeated and powerless and at Umar/Eternity's whim [Defenders V3 #5].

 Draggus